HIGHLIGHTS-Tennis-French Open day five | Technology

 - France

-Highlights of the fifth day at the French Open on Thursday (times GMT): 0910 PLAY UNDER WAY
+Highlights of the fifth day at the French Open on Thursday (times GMT): 1035 RYBAKINA BEATS NOSKOVA

+Wimbledon champion Elena Rybakina was not at her best but served well to wrap up a straightforward 6-3 6-3 win over Czech 18-year-old Linda Noskova.
+"It was not easy, but I'm happy with the win," Rybakina said.
+"I'm trying to improve, hopefully with every match I'm going to play better and better."

 READ MORE: - Norrie urges video replays after French Open dispute over double bounce